We currently dont have any vacancies for Clinical Director roles.

 Our aim within the practice is to treat our patients as though they were our own animals, and to treat our clients in the way we would wish to be dealt with ourselves.

-This philosophy should be carried through all levels, in terms of our demeanour, appearance, professionalism and communication (between vets, clients, external providers such as laboratories and staff).
+This philosophy should be carried through all levels, in terms of our demeanour, appearance, professionalism and communication (between staff, clients and external providers such as laboratories and suppliers).
 We all have a part to play in ensuring the smooth running of the various aspects of the practice.

 At the Willows Veterinary Group we are always on the lookout for experienced locum vets and nurses to join our team.